Dr. Musa Usman Abubakar, a Barrister and Solicitor of the Supreme Court of Nigeria, hails from Zamfara State and was born on 21st September 1969.

 Before joining the Commission, he was an Associate Professor and Sub-Dean (Academics), Faculty of Law, Bayero University, Kano, and has taught Islamic Law of Succession at undergraduate level, and Comparative Constitutional Law and International Economic Law at post graduate level.

 He was appointed as the Secretary to the Commission on 1st August 2017.
 In March 2018, Dr Musa Usman Abubakar became the Acting Chairman of the Commission following the expiration of the tenure of Alh.
 Bako Abdullahi, the erstwhile Acting Chairman.
+At the appointment of Prof. Bolaji Owasanoye as the substantive ICPC Chairman on 4th February, 2019, Dr. Musa Usman Abubakar reverted to the position of Secretary to the Commission.

 He is married with children.